-Ours is a jurisprudence of constant change—and the Supreme Court is at the center of it.
-Recognizing the need to stay current with rapidly evolving areas of the law, The George Washington Law Review is proud to host the new platform for scholastic exchange on Supreme Court decisions: On the Docket.
+Ours is a jurisprudence of constant change–and the Supreme Court is at the center of it.
+Recognizing the need to stay current with rapidly evolving areas of the law, The George Washington Law Review is proud to host a platform for scholastic exchange on Supreme Court decision: On the Docket.
 This forum features responsive legal commentary on Supreme Court opinions as they are released.
-Contributors—whether they be members of the bench, the bar, or the academy—are invited to participate in this exchange.
-With a strong tradition of promoting intellectual discourse, our hope is to play a meaningful role in the present-day development of the law.
+We invite members of the bench, the bar, and the academy to contribute to the discussion.
+With a strong tradition of promoting intellectual discourse, our goal is to provide timely insight on the present-day development of the law.
 Thank you and welcome to On the Docket.

 Katelin L. P. Shugart-Schmidt